mriffler/UserManual/docs/source/TheMosaicHub.rst

 As depicted in :numref:`Fig. {number}: {name} <areaSelection>`, there are different options to define the area for which the mosaic product will be generated:

+Note that your product might be split into several tiles if it spans a large area (see also the warning displayed on :numref:`orderPanelOrder`).

 * Drawing a rectangular or a polygon of arbitrary geometry on the map after selecting the corresponding icon in the menu on the upper right of the map (see :numref:`drawingTools`).
 * Uploading a kml or kmz shape file.
 The upload button is located on the second tab in the area selection menu of the configuration menu.